fivdi/spi-device/README.md

 ## Usage

-Determine the temperature using a TMP36 analog temperature sensor wired to channel 5 on an MCP3008 SPI A/D converter
+Determine the temperature using a TMP36 analog temperature sensor wired to channel 5 on an MCP3008 SPI A/D converter.

 ```js
 var spi = require('spi-device'),